evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 - and more significantly who to contact for further information or stop the probing.

-Note: it is expected that only good-willing researchers will use these techniques.
+Note: it is expected that only researchers with no bad intentions will use these techniques.

 # Probe / Measurement Description